 The west representing adulthood when maturity and responsibility sets in and the ability to create new life and explore our world becomes our path.

-Standing in the North
+Prayer to the North

 Thank you Thunkaslia (Creator), Wankan Tanka (Great Spirit), Grandmothers, Grandfathers, Ancestors, All of our Spirit Guides and our Animal Spirit Guides for bringing us Tatanka (the Buffalo) in the North.